premake/premake-core/website/docs/configmap.md

 ### Parameters ###

-`wks_cfg` is the workspace configuration being mapped.
+`wks_cfg` **string | table** - is the workspace configuration being mapped.
 It can be a string representing a build configuration or a platform, or a table holding a build configuration/platform pair.

-`prj_cfg` is the project configuration to which the workspace configuration should be mapped.
+`prj_cfg` **string | table** - is the project configuration to which the workspace configuration should be mapped.
 It may also be a string or a build configuration/platform pair.

 ### Applies To ###